Ovarian Cancer: Surgery

 diverts a piece of your bowel through your abdomen.
 This lets the remaining intestines

-This is often temporary.
+This is often short-term (temporary).
 Later on, it may be reversed by another surgery.

-You may also need other organs partially or fully removed during a cytoreduction.
+You may also need other organs partly or fully removed during a cytoreduction.
+These

-These can include your small intestine, appendix, stomach, spleen, bladder, liver,
+can include your small intestine, appendix, stomach, spleen, bladder, liver, or ureter.

 Debulking can also be done after chemotherapy.
-This is called neoadjuvant chemotherapy.
+When chemotherapy is given before surgery,

-with extensive disease, seniors, and those with many health issues, may need another
+disease, older adults, and those with many health issues.
+They may get neoadjuvant

 Risks of ovarian cancer surgery